 For someone who wants a small place where they can keep their own horse and make some money from renting the spare stables, then a DIY yard is advisable.
 You are responsible for the maintenance of the place; they are fully responsible for the horse.
 You do not have to provide a state-of-the-art service at a DIY yard since most of your clients will own horses for leisure: sometimes, a small schooling area and access to quiet lanes/bridleways will suffice.

 DIY liveries seldom charge more than £40 a week, depending on facilities, and the client-owner relationship is usually quite 'casual' with cash payments per week and shorter notice periods for departure.
 'Casual' relationships shouldn't mean that your attitude towards the business is casual - the yard still needs to be run as a business.
-We recommend using a this agreement for "do-it-yourself" arrangements.
+We recommend using this agreement for "do-it-yourself" arrangements.

 There are some clients, don't forget, who are happy to hop between every DIY yard in the area.
 DIY yards work best when the owner isn't under financial pressure to fill every stable and can be selective about who they allow on the yard; this means you have people there you trust so that you do not feel like you have to be on-site all the time.

 The larger the yard, the greater the time commitment will be for you and the greater the expenses.
 It is important to do the maths and determine how many stables you need to fill at what price in order to break even.
 If this is high, DIY might not be an option.